luffycodes/Tutorbot-Spock-Phys/readme.md

 If you use this work, please cite:
-Code Soliloquies for Reliable Calculations https://arxiv.org/abs/xxxx.yyyyy
+Code Soliloquies for Accurate Calculations in Large Language Models https://arxiv.org/abs/xxxx.yyyyy
 ```
 @misc{sonkar2023code,